Only way forward for Cong to adopt model of collective, inclusive leadership: 'G-23' leaders | Politics

 The performance of the Congress in these states was poor as it failed to win any of the four BJP-ruled states -- Uttar Pradesh, Goa, Uttarakhand and Manipur -- while it lost Punjab to the Aam Aadmi Party (AAP).

 The G-23 grouping has been critical of the Congress leadership.
-It has been demanding an organisational overhaul, after they wrote a joint letter to party president Sonia Gandhi in 2020.
+It has been demanding an organisational overhaul, after its members wrote a joint letter to Gandhi in 2020.

 The sources said invitations were also extended to the Congressmen who do not constitute the bloc but feel that changes are required, including at the leadership level, to revive the party's electoral fortunes.